strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 >We copy and remove files relative to the app root, so make sure you do not execute the install script from any other dir.

-We recommend running step 5 to view the complete demo.
+We recommend running step 5 to view the completed demo.

 >Steps 6 and 7 requires an external database for persistence.
 These two steps will not run automatically unless you have MongoDB/MySQL running properly.